firecoder/vue3-oop-component/README.md

 the [`vue-class-component` documentation](https://class-component.vuejs.org/) directly.

 Most of the time, all you need to do is to change the import.
 Beware, that Vue 3 does not export any base class as default export.
-Thus, this import needs to be changed completely.
+Thus, either this import needs to be changed completely, or the (not recommended) the Vue 2 transition export be used instead.

 ```diff
 --- a/MyComponent.vue	2023-01-14 15:23:01.000000000 +0100